AdjoaHackman/reading-roundtable/README.md

 - [x] Use Handlebars.js as the templating engine.
 - [x] Use MySQL and the Sequelize ORM for the database.
 - [x] Have both GET and POST routes for retrieving and adding new data.
-- [ ] Be deployed using Heroku (with data).
+- [x] Be deployed using Heroku (with data).
 - [x] Use at least one new library, package, or technology that we haven’t discussed.
-- [ ] Have a polished UI.
+- [x] Have a polished UI.
-- [ ] Be responsive.
+- [x] Be responsive.
-- [ ] Be interactive (i.e., accept and respond to user input).
+- [x] Be interactive (i.e., accept and respond to user input).
 - [x] Have a folder structure that meets the MVC paradigm.
-- [ ] Include authentication (express-session and cookies).
+- [x] Include authentication (express-session and cookies).
-- [ ] Protect API keys and sensitive information with environment variables.
+- [x] Protect API keys and sensitive information with environment variables.
-- [ ] Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
+- [x] Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
-- [ ] Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
+- [x] Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
-- [ ] Update your Module 2 portfolio websites with a link to the app.
+- [x] Update your Module 2 portfolio websites with a link to the app.

-### Nice To Haves
+### Future Plans
 - [ ] Keep a list of books for each user
 - [ ] View that list
 - [ ] Delete from that list